Fast and furious — our Ferrari World Guide has all you need to know about this exciting theme park with the world’s fastest rollercoaster!

 I love rollercoasters.
-There’s nothing more heart-racing than being strapped to the seat and sent on a wild journey of loops, drops, twists and turns.
-But besides that, there’s something innately satisfying about conquering every rollercoaster that comes — it’s like conquering your fears and earning a badge of honour.
+There’s nothing more heart-racing than strapping in and going on a wild journey of loops, drops, twists and turns.
+Besides that, there’s something innately satisfying about conquering every rollercoaster that comes — it’s like conquering your fears and earning a badge of honour.

-So where is this Formula Rossa located?
-Ferrari World in Abu Dhabi, the world’s first Ferrari-branded theme park, and one of the world’s largest indoor theme parks.
-People don’t just go for that one ride, either — the Flying Aces ride also boasts the world’s steepest ascent (51° angle!), and tallest loop at a whopping 52m.
+It’s located within Ferrari World in Abu Dhabi, the world’s first Ferrari-branded theme park.
+It’s also one of the world’s largest indoor theme parks.
+People don’t just go for the Formula Rossa, either — the Flying Aces rollercoaster also boasts the world’s steepest ascent (51° angle!), and tallest loop at a whopping 52m.

 But you don’t need to be a huge fan of cars to enjoy this theme park.
-Ferrari World has over 20 rides and attractions of varying intensities, so there’s definitely something for everyone.
-Read on to find out how to best experience this bad boy.
+Ferrari World has over 20 rides and attractions of varying intensities, so everyone can get their bit of fun.
+Read on to find out how to best experience this bad boy!

 1) Buy Tickets In Advance